 I got a pressure cooker for Mother’s Day this year, an Instant Pot.
 I had been seeing and hearing so many good things about it and I was intrigued enough to jump into the world of pressure cooker cooking.
 I love it!
 I’ve made a few things so far, and these Instant Pot Barbecue Ribs are a favorite already, and so super easy!

 Before you go all “that’s not how to make BBQ ribs” on me, hear me out.
-My husband does ribs on the grill, low and slow, ON THE WEEKENDS like this ~ when he has the time and desire to hang out by the grill.
+My husband does ribs on the grill, low and slow, ON THE WEEKENDS like these St. Louis-style ribs ~ when he has the time and desire to hang out by the grill.

 But with the Instant Pot, I can fully cook the ribs to fall-off-the-bone tender in 20 minutes and then he can finish them off on the grill in 10 minutes.
 That means ribs for dinner in less than an hour.
 Can’t beat that.